adamsilver/fdpb/08-an-upload-form.md

 There's no submit button because the files are uploaded as soon as they're dropped.
 This is because browser's won't let you update the file input's value programmatically (`ondrop`) due to security reasons[^1]t.
 And because of this, selecting a file (as opposed to dropping one) also uploads it immediately (`onchange`).
 This way, both interactions behave similarly.

 This technical constraint is the reason we've veered away from convention, which is the first time we've done that in the book and it is not without issue.
-I'll be talking about that later in the ‘small print’.
+I'll address these issues later.

 The user can keep uploading documents using both methods (interchangeably), should they choose.
 After they've uploaded the files successfully, they can review and delete files uploaded in error if they need to.

 When they're done, clicking continue takes users to the next step (whatever that is).
 Gmail users, for example, upload files using a similar interface and clicking send.
-It's the same pattern with a different veneer.
+That's the same pattern with a different veneer.

 ![Gmail compose?](.)

-### The drop zone
+### The Drop Zone

 Here's the Javascript-enhanced mark-up: